PROJECTS

 GONZALEZ & MINTEN

-Minten&Gonzalez were and are guests at.
+Minten&Gonzalez were guests at.
 Primi Copenhagen, Sonorities Festival Belfast 2024, Vekks Vienna, echoraum (AT), Neue Musik St. Ruprecht (AT), noiseberg Berlin, la Voirie Biel etc.

 In 2025 they recorded their debut album at Morphine Raum Berlin, to be released in 2026 with PreferMusic.